CthulhuDen/transmission-proxy/README.md

 This app transfers all request headers to transmission, so all authentication details should work as if you spoke to the Transmission daemon directly.
-The app provides no additional security so it is the user's responsibility to protect their instance of Transmission and this app from an-authorized use.
+The app provides no additional security, so it is the user's responsibility to protect their instance of Transmission and this app from unauthorized use.

 ## Configuration